 Early the next morning He got up and went out to pray.
 He had another busy day ahead of Him.
-When He came into Capernaum, He healed a leper, and that leper disobeyed our Lord.
+And when He came into Capernaum He healed a leper, and that leper disobeyed our Lord.
 Jesus told him, "Don't tell anyone."
 But he told everybody, and the crowd came so that Jesus couldn't do the work He had come to do.
-He was not primarily a miracle worker; He had come on another mission.
-His purpose was not to perform miracles but to prepare help & mercy & love
+He was not really a thaumaturgist; He had come on another mission.
+His purpose was not to perform miracles but to prepare those who were around Him for the fact that He was going to the cross to die.
+Because of the crowds, He had to withdraw from Capernaum.